PlanTL-GOB-ES/EHR-normalizer/README.md

 data/
 This folder contains relevant information for the conversion process:

-  headers.txt
+headers.txt.
 This file contains a list of allowed headers for your EHRs.
 The normalizer tries to match detected header candidates to this list.

-  subheaders.txt
+subheaders.txt.
 This file contains a list of allowed subheaders for your EHRs.
-The
-  normalizer tries to match detected header candidates to this list.
+The normalizer tries to match detected header candidates to this list.
 This functionality is not implemented yet.

-  patterns-to-remove.txt
+patterns-to-remove.txt.
 This file contains a list of RegEx patterns that you want to remove from for your EHRs (e.g. privacy notes).

 documents/
 Default root directory of source PDF files.
 It is mandatory to place all